elieserme/hackintosh/README.md

 > **IMPORTANT!**
 **Do not install Intel RST or Optane drivers** on Windows, because it changes the operation of SATA ports in BIOS from **AHCI (required)** to RAID _(unsupported)_.

 This setup was designed to **isolate Windows** from Mac and vice versa.
 This will preserve Windows activation and other software licenses linked to motherboard.
-It's safe to use OpenCore Picker menu to select between Windows and MacOS at boot.
+Use the **BIOS boot menu** to select between Windows and MacOS at start.

 To correct date and time, you need patch registry for **time sync** with MacOS, run **prompt as Administrator** and execute: